Mazda MPV: Second generation (LW; 1999)

-In model year 2002, the MPV received Mazda's AJ 3.0 L V6 producing 200 hp and 200 lbft of torque, a 5-speed automatic transmission, a new grille featuring a single chrome bar at the top, power sliding side doors (not available on the Australian market), revised suspension settings, and 17-inch alloy wheels.
-In the Japanese and other markets, the 2.0 and 2.5-liter four-cylinders were replaced by the new 2.3 L L3-VE direct injection (DISI) inline four, as first seen in the all-new Mazda6.
+In model year 2002, North American-market MPVs received Mazda's AJ 3.0 L V6 producing 200 hp and 200 lbft of torque, a 5-speed automatic transmission, a new grille featuring a single chrome bar at the top, power sliding side doors (not available on the Australian market), revised suspension settings, and 17-inch alloy wheels.
+In the Japanese and other markets, the 2.0 and 2.5-liter four-cylinders were replaced by the new 2.3 L L3-VE direct injection (DISI) inline-four, as first seen in the all-new Mazda6.
 In Europe a 136 PS, 2.0-liter "MZR" common-rail turbodiesel engine was also available.

 In model year 2003, power operation of the side doors was made optional on the LX and ES.
 A base LX-SV model was added midway into the model year.

 In model year 2004, the MPV received a mild exterior and interior makeover.
 The exterior featured new headlights and Altezza style clear taillights.
 Interior changes included a new steering wheel, gauge surrounds, and a spring assist to ease folding the third row seat into the floor.
 The LX Sport package added a customized look with alloy wheels, body side skirts, enhanced tail lights, anti-lock brakes, an air dam under the bumper, and an optional rear-mounted spoiler.
 The ES model added leather seats, rear air conditioner, power sliding doors, and a choice of moonroof or roof-mounted DVD player.
 No LX-SV model was offered.

 In model year 2005, dual zone air conditioning became an optional feature on the LX (it had been standard on the LX in 2004).

 In model year 2006, a base LX-SV model was again offered alongside the LX and ES models.